LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Introduction_to_Structured_Content.md

 lpTag.agentSDK.command(cmdName, data, notifyWhenDone);
 ```

-Continuing with the map example, the agent widget would contain a text field that allows the agent to enter an address and click a "send" button.
+Continuing with the map example, the agent widget would contain a text property that allows the agent to enter an address and click a "send" button.
 This "send" button would:

 * convert the address to the correct template with the desired elements
 * send the template to the consumer with the `writeSC` command